Zuko: Book One: Water

 In the first season, Zuko is introduced as the main antagonist, the exiled son of Fire Lord Ozai who is attempting to capture Avatar Aang in hopes of reclaiming his honor.
 Throughout the season he pursues the Avatar, at times both helped and hindered by his uncle, Iroh.
 Zuko competes in his quest against Zhao, an ambitious Fire Nation admiral who is also attempting to capture the Avatar for political gain.
 When Zhao captures Aang, Zuko disguises himself as "The Blue Spirit" and rescues Aang from Zhao's fortress to prevent him from accomplishing his goal.
 Later, Zuko escapes an assassination attempt plotted by Zhao.
 During the invasion of the Northern Water Tribe, Zuko captures Aang, but both nearly die in a snowstorm before they are rescued by Aang's friends, Katara and Sokka.
-Zuko encounters Zhao and attacks him, but Aang, in the Avatar State, abducts Zhao before the fight is concluded.
-Zuko attempts to save Zhao from Aang, but Zhao is too proud to accept Zuko's help.
-Zuko survives the battle with help from Iroh, who betrayed Zhao to protect the ocean and moon spirits.
+Zuko encounters Zhao and attacks him, but the spirit that temporality fuses with Aang, abducts Zhao before the fight is concluded.
+Zuko attempts to save him but Zhao was too proud to accept Zuko's help.
+Zuko survives the ordeal with help from Iroh, who betrayed Zhao and the Fire Nation to protect the ocean and moon spirits.
 In retaliation for Iroh's betrayal and Zuko's failure to capture the Avatar, Ozai assigns Zuko's younger sister Azula to capture Zuko and Iroh.